 Absolutely not.
 We believe that open, collaborative sharing of information and research will drive our collective knowledge forward and help make us all safer.
-After a bug has been resolved, you can request public disclosure in the bug report itself.
-Public disclosure will then occur after 30 days, or immediately if both parties are in mutual agreement.
+It's a great idea to coordinate the public disclosure of vulnerability details with the Response Team.
+After a bug has been resolved, you can request public disclosure in the bug report itself through the HackerOne platform.

 What are your opinions on disclosure via a private YouTube video?

 A bad techno track in the background is mandatory.

 The Directory is a community-curated resource for identifying the best way to contact an organization's security team.
 It documents the existence of an organization's responsible disclosure policy and any associated bug bounty programs.

 An organization can claim their profile in order to take editorial control of their disclosure policy, self update their information and own their policy messaging.

 HackerOne reviews each claim submission for validity before granting the claim.
 A profile can only be claimed once.
 Once you claim your profile, the community can no longer edit it.

 Do I have to be a HackerOne customer to claim my profile?